marcinjahn/technology-notebook/src/docs/computers/tpm/tpm-entities.md

 manufacturer, for the user, for privacy-sensitive applications, and for ephemeral requirements.

 TPM 1.2 has one hierarchy.
-TPM 2.0 has three.
+TPM 2.0 has four.

+## Endorsement Hierarchy

+It's reserved for objects created and certified by the TPM manufacturer.
+The endorsement seed (`eseed`) is randomly generated at manufacturing time and never changes during the lifetime of the device.
+The primary endorsement key is certified by the TPM manufacturer, and because its seed never changes, it can be used to identify the device.
+Since there's only one TPM device per machine, the primary endorsement key can also be used as the machine's identity.
+It's privacy-sensitive.

 ## Platform Hierarchy

-It's used under the control of the platform manufacturer.
+The platform hierarchy is reserved for objects created and certified by the OEM that builds the host platform.
+The platform seed (pseed) is randomly generated at manufacturing time, but can be changed by the OEM by calling `TPM2_CC_ChangePPS`.

 ## Storage Hierarchy

 It's used by the platform owner (IT department or the end user).
 It has owner policy and an authorization value, both persist through reboots.
 They are rarely changed.
+When a user takes ownership, for example, when the IT department provisions a new host on the network, the owner hierarchy is reset.
+This is done by calling `TPM2_CC_Clear`.
+In this critical setup step, two user keys should be provisioned and certified by the owner: these form the root of trust for all the keys generated on the owner hierarchy.

 It's intended fo non-privacy-sensitive operations.
 It can be turned off.

-## Endorsement Hierarchy
+## Null Hierarchy

-It's privacy-sensitive.
+The null hierarchy is reserved for ephemeral keys.
+The null seed is re-generated each time the host reboots.